kenakofer/hymnsinger/docs/index.md

 Or, [typeset a song yourself]({{ site.baseurl }}{% link contributing.md %}), and get it added here.
 Collaborators are great!

-**Regarding copyright**, the songs hosted here have, to the best of my research, no copyright restriction.
-Please reach out using [this form](https://forms.gle/5KbHAhX4nenMB4sC6) if I have erred and included a restricted work.
+**Regarding copyright**, the songs hosted here have, to the best of our research, no copyright restriction.
+Please reach out using [this form](https://forms.gle/5KbHAhX4nenMB4sC6) if we have erred and included a restricted work.